skip to content

 • justice and detention services for children

-• transport services for children, and
+• transport services for children.

-In addition, a service or activity will not be taken to be child-related work merely because a person employs a child in the course of the service or activity or undertakes the service or activity in the same capacity as the child to whom the service or activity relates [s 6(1a)].
+A service or activity will not be taken to be child-related work merely because a person employs a child in the course of the service or activity or undertakes the service or activity in the same capacity as the child to whom the service or activity relates [s 6(1a)].

 The regulations may provide for any other service or activity to be included or excluded from the definition of child-related work [s 6(1)(m) and (p)].